Age Management Medicine

 Thus, testosterone may have a protective role in the development of metabolic syndrome and subsequent diabetes mellitus and cardiovascular disease in aging men.
 However, clinical trials are needed to confirm this assumption.

-From our booklet: Age Management
+From Our Booklet: Age Management

 TESTOSTERONE FOR MEN